fsharp/fslang-design/RFCs/FS-1009-mutually-referential-types-and-modules-single-scope.md

 #### Interaction with ``open`` and type/module realization

-There is an open question as to whether ``open`` declarations should be available in mutually referential groups, and if they are whether they can refer to modules being defined.
+ ``open`` declarations are allowed in mutually referential groups, and can refer to modules being defined.
 Consider for example:

 ```fsharp